-- This program is intended for individuals who are already employed as biofeedback technicians by a licensed and BCIA certified provider; however anyone is permitted to begin training.
+- This program is intended for individuals who are already employed by a licensed and BCIA certified provider; however anyone is permitted to begin training.

 - Technicians must be supervised by those who are legally able to supervise non-licensed personnel and must work within their supervisor’s specific scope of practice.

 - Should the employment change, the certification is no longer valid until the technician can once again demonstrate current employment in accordance to the standards as outlined above.

 - Technicians names are not listed on our provider directory as they are not considered independent clinicians.

 The following are the basic requirements for Technician Certification:

 - Didactic education course covering the 48-hour BCIA Blueprint of Knowledge statements from a regionally-accredited academic institution or a BCIA-accredited training program.

 - Proof of human anatomy- Applicants for Technician-Level Certification may satisfy the Anatomy and Physiology requirement by:

 - completing a college-level course in human anatomy, human biology, or human physiology.

 - completing a BCIA approved home study course covering this topic such as found on www.behavmedfoundation.org or Biosource Software.